desaimilin/NNDL-2020/README.md

 I am updating more in two the hyper parameter tuning I think by now your concepts will be stronger about basics of the neural network check the cross entropy folder to review till now.

 New folder about hyper parameter tuning.

+Addede Testing files for furthure advancement in the model.